SineStriker/fsnotifier/README.md

 ## Suggestions

-As long as JB::LocalFileSystem::start() is called, then JB::LocalFileSystem::dispose() is recommended to be called before QCoreApplication quits.
+As long as JB::LocalFileSystem::start() is called, then JB::LocalFileSystem::dispose() is recommended to be called before QCoreApplication quits although it will call automatically after signal QCoreApplication::aboutToQuit emitted.